CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Getting-started-V2.md

 # Getting Started with Your MD-102: Endpoint Administrator Workshop

+>**Note**: **Once you launch the track, you'll have access to a virtual machine (VM) for 40 hours.
+The displayed track duration of 4 days and 8 hours is based on an estimated usage time of 8 hours per day.
+Please plan your lab sessions accordingly.
+If the VM uptime of 40 hours is fully exhausted before completing the labs, access will be lost**

 Welcome to your MD-102: Endpoint Administrator workshop!
 We've prepared a seamless environment for you to explore and learn about deploying, configuring, protecting, managing, and monitoring devices and client applications in a Microsoft 365 environment.
 Let's begin by making the most of this experience: